 The majority of traditional refiners only produce Group I through Group II+ base oils, which are used to formulate motor oils for older passenger car engines or for use in some industrial applications.
 Refineries currently produce only a small proportion of Group III, often referred to as synthetic oil and there is only one re-refiner in North America, currently producing 400 bpd of a low-grade Group III.

 Our re-refinery technology requires lower initial capex and ongoing opex over a traditional refinery, yet it yields higher margin products.
-For example, the US Gulf Coast, Domestic, Spot, Medium prices for Group III base oil (11 June 2021) is at a 47%+ premium to Group II.
+For example, the US Gulf Coast, Domestic, Spot, Mid prices for Group III base oil (7 July 2022) are at over $275/bbl, and trade at an 18%+ premium to Group II.

 We plan to build or enhance UMO re-refineries and license our intellectual property to third parties around the world.
 We are currently undertaking engineering work for a brownfield re-refinery to be built in the US Gulf Coast (“USGC”).
 To date: